 The taste of this one isn’t bad, but definitely a step back.
 I think this is due to the plant protein sources combined with the oats and green bananas.
 They just don’t all play nice.
 Also, the texture is very gritty.

 In summary, both are palatable, but there is a clear winner between the two.
 I was full for two and a half hours, give or take, with each shake.
 While short of the lofty “up to four hours” I still found this impressive.
+So clearly, it’s not the best-tasting shake in the market, but it’s OK.

 Lastly, they weren’t kidding with all this fiber.
 I felt the effects within an hour.
 I’ll spare everyone the details, but let’s just say, it’s as advertised.